-This syndrome was described by a French doctor in 1932, it is a congenital disorder, affecting babies of both genders equally.
+In 1932, a French doctor described this syndrome as a congenital disorder affecting babies of both genders equally.
 The child has a smaller than normal lower jaw, a tongue that obstructs the airway and a cleft palate.
 These children will have difficulty in breathing due to airway obstruction and thus making the condition fatal & requiring urgent care.

-The child had severe breathing issues which needed to be addressed and hence we decided to do a lower jaw distraction procedure for her.
-The lower jaw had to be brought forward in order for her to breathe properly.
-The patient after the initial pre-surgical checkups was cleared for surgery under general anesthesia.
+We realized that the child had severe breathing issues and hence decided to do a lower jaw distraction procedure.
+We had to bring the lower jaw forward in order for her to breathe properly.

-The surgery starts with an osteotomy or sectioning of bone then the distraction device being placed under the skin across the bony cut.
+After pre-surgical checkups for general anesthesia, we started the surgery with an osteotomy or sectioning of bone.
+Following that, we placed the distraction device under the skin across the bony cut.
 After, a few days the two ends of the bone are very gradually pulled apart by means of a screw of a key present on the exterior surface at a rate of 1 mm per day.
 This gradual distraction leads to the formation of new bone between the two ends.
 After the process is complete, the osteotomy or bony cuts are allowed to heal over a period of six to eight weeks.
-A small second surgery is then performed to remove the device.
+We then performed a minor second surgery to remove the device.

-The same was done in our case, we achieved a distraction of approximately 22 ms of new bone in the lower jaw and thus bringing the lower jaw forward and relieving the breathing problems.
-The cleft palate was also surgically repaired.
+We achieved a distraction of approximately 22 ms of new bone in the lower jaw.
+Thus, bringing the lower jaw forward and relieving the breathing problems.
+We also repaired the cleft palate surgically.

-Pierre Robin syndrome through a rare disease, Requires surgical treatment as these children are more prone to airway collapse and thus leading to the condition being fatal.
+Pierre Robin syndrome though a rare disease, requires surgical treatment as these children are more prone to airway collapse and thus leading to the condition being fatal.

-Here at Richardsons dental and craniofacial hospital, we treat many babies affected with this disorder and these babies are in our long-term follow-up as well.
-These children require a long-term therapy as they grow up, some may require a second osteotomy procedure too.
+Here at Richardsons dental and craniofacial hospital, we treat many babies affected with this disorder and they are in our long-term follow-up as well.
+These children require a long-term therapy as they grow up, while some may require a second osteotomy procedure too.